inveniosoftware/docs-invenio-rdm/docs/maintenance/architecture/software.md

     access layer.

     A typical example is the service layer doing data-wrangling with dictionaries.
-For instance a conditional get on a dictionary key (e.g.
+For instance, a conditional get on a dictionary key (e.g.
     ``data.get('...')``), or having to e.g. convert back and forth between data types (e.g. UUIDs to/from strings).